Distribution of lengths of closed saddle connections on moduli space of large genus translation surface: General stratum

+This section we first consider the stratum $\H_g(m^{O(g)},1^{2g-2-mO(g)})$, where $m\geq 3$ and $\lim\limits_{g\to \infty}\frac{O(g)}{g}=c$.
 If a stratum has zeros of order more than $3$, the angles at both sides are not certain.
 But we can consider some fixed configuration of closed saddle connection.
 For a configuration $(J,b'_k,b''_k,a'_i,a''_i)$ of closed saddle connection.
 We have known it suffices to consider multiplicity $1$ without cylinders, then the configuration become $(b',b'')$, where $b'+b''=m$, which means the angles of the closed saddle connection are $(2b'+1)\pi$ on one side and $(2b''+1)\pi$ on the other side.
 Now we choose all such configuration at each $m$-order zeros.

 For $k$ such closed saddle connections, we can use the surgery in Section \ref{surgery} to collapse them.
 Note that in this situation the opening surgery will replace the zero of order $m$ to two zeros of order $1$ and $m-1$, and the angles at both sides of the zero of $m-1$ order are $(2b')\pi$ and $(2b'')\pi$.
 Then after moving and pinching, the simple zero become two regular points and the zero of $m-1$ order become two zeros of order $b'-1$ and $b''-1$.
 Finally we obtain a mapping